polyswarm/polyswarmd/README.md

 ## Usage

-New developers are encouraged to visit the [PolySwarm Documentation](https://docs.polyswarm.io) and build on top of [`polyswarm-client`](https://github.com/polyswarm/polyswarm-client) rather than directly writting code against the comparatively low-level `polyswarmd`.
+New developers are encouraged to visit the [PolySwarm Documentation](https://docs.polyswarm.io) and build on top of [`polyswarm-client`](https://github.com/polyswarm/polyswarm-client) rather than directly writing code against the comparatively low-level `polyswarmd`.